The sites are Walesonline (Rupert Murdoch,) BBC, South Wales Argus (Rupert Murdoch), Twitter etc.

 7:17 pm

-team for the Nato Summit came to the aid of a man set to jump from one
+A team of officers from Humberside Police in Newport as part of the team for the Nato Summit came to the aid of a man set to jump from one of the city's bridges this afternoon.

 The officers spotted the man about to leap from the Town Bridge and intervened before they were joined by other officers who put crowd control measures into place and asked for back-up from the fire and ambulance services.